UtrechtUniversity/coast_snap/README.md

 1. Position: this integer is used to generate the navigational structure.
 Lower numbers will appear sooner in the menu.
 2. Parent: applies to subpages.
 This dropdown will let you select the parent page.
 The options are the NL navigation titles.
 3. Slug: the website uses slugs instead of id numbers.
 Provide a string.
 The system will downcase it and replace spaces with underscores.
+4. Status: 'hidden' articles are hidden from the public.
+Set to 'published' once the article is ready.
-4. For the Dutch, English and German language a navigation and content field are available. **All navigation fields are mandatory**.
+5. For the Dutch, English and German language a navigation and content field are available. **All navigation fields are mandatory**.
 The string in the navigation fields are used in the navigation menu of the front end.
 The content fields are very simple: add your HTML in here and it will be rendered as is.
 There is **no** HTML editor.
-5. Published: pages that aren't published are not visible on the front end.
+6. Published: pages that aren't published are not visible on the front end.

 #### Updating, deleting and adding subpages